ntrezowan/the-plain/_posts/2011-10-02-setup-sip-for-nokiae63.md

 *__Steps:__*

-1. From your phone, go to;
+1. From your phone, go to -
 `Menu > Tools > Settings > Connection > SIP Settings`.
 Choose `Options` and select `Add New`.
 Now, select `Use Default Profile`.